HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-connector.md

 ### 2. Requirements
 - Access to a subscription on Azure.
 - a PCoIP Registration Code.
 Contact sales [here](https://www.teradici.com/compare-plans) to purchase a subscription.
-- a CAS Manager Deployment Service Account.
-CAS Manager can be accessed [here](https://cas.teradici.com/)
+- a Anyware Manager Deployment Service Account.
+Anyware Manager can be accessed [here](https://cas.teradici.com/)
 - A basic understanding of Azure, Terraform and using a command-line interpreter (Bash or PowerShell)
 - [Terraform v0.13.5](https://www.terraform.io/downloads.html)
 - [Azure Cloud Shell](https://shell.azure.com) access.
 - [PCoIP Client](https://docs.teradici.com/find/product/software-and-mobile-clients)
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/)

-### 3. Connect Azure to CAS Manager
+### 3. Connect Azure to Anyware Manager
-To interact directly with remote workstations, an Azure Account must be connected to the CAS Manager.
+To interact directly with remote workstations, an Azure Account must be connected to the Anyware Manager.

 Run the deploy script via `. deploy.sh` in the Azure Cloud Shell, this will provide and set the required users Subscription and Tenant ID environment variables